oroinc/documentation/commerce/cloud/support.rst

 Comment on Your Request
 ^^^^^^^^^^^^^^^^^^^^^^^

-You can later get back you any of your created requests using your user menu at the top right.
+You can get back to any of your created requests using the user menu at the top right.

 Click on your user picture, and select **Created by me** or **All** under the `REQUESTS` group.